aaronjoseph/DataScienceNotes/Confusion Matrix & Metrics.md

 There are quite a few metrics that are used commonly used for testing the performance of a model

 ---
+ROC

+Most classifiers use probability to distribute samples into classes.
+In most cases, 0.5 is taken as the thereshold.
+The choice of threshold may not be the best , hence here, the ROC comes into play and is the plot of TPR (Sensitivity/Recall) and FPR (1-TPR).
+This is useful in understanding the binary classifier.

 - `AUC & ROC` - Area under the curve/ Receiver Operator Characteristics
 - AUC/ ROC is used for classification problems [Binary Classifiers]